Stipends for Training Aspiring Researchers (STAR)

 STAR is a biomedical research internship experience during the summer.

-Semester system/Out-of-state students must attend for a minimum of 10 weeks.
+*Semester system/Out-of-state students must attend for 8 weeks from from June 20, 2022-August 12, 2022.
 On-campus housing is not guaranteed.
 A list of possible summer apartments can be obtained upon request.

 - US Citizen or Permanent Resident